Syllabus Edition

 Point mass approximation

-For a point outside a uniform sphere, the mass of the sphere may be considered to be a point mass at its centre
+For a point outside a uniform sphere, the mass of the sphere can be considered to be concentrated at a single point at its centre of mass

 A uniform sphere is one where its mass is distributed evenly